I. Director Qualification Standards

 The Board shall have an independent director designated by the independent directors of the Board as the Independent Lead Director.
 Unless the Board determines otherwise, the Independent Lead Director shall also serve as the Chairman of the Nominating and Corporate Governance Committee.
 The Independent Lead Director has the following duties and responsibilities:

 - Presiding at all meetings of the Board in the Chairman of the Board’s absence;

 - Presiding at all executive sessions of the Board's independent directors;

 - Serving as a liaison between the Chairman of the Board and the Board's independent directors;

-- Providing the Chairman of the Board with input on the agendas and schedules for meetings of the Board and its committees;
+- Providing the Chairman of the Board with input on and approving the agendas and schedules for meetings of the Board and its committees;

 - Advising the Chairman of the Board as to the quality, quantity and timeliness of the flow of information from senior management that is necessary for the independent directors to effectively and responsibly perform their duties, including specifically requesting the inclusion of certain information in the materials provided for the Board by senior management when appropriate;

 - Calling executive sessions of the Board's independent directors when appropriate;

 - Being available for consultation with the Chief Executive Officer regarding the concerns of the other directors;

 - Being available for consultation with members of senior management regarding the concerns of any members of senior management;

 - Being available for consultation and direct communication with shareholders and other interested parties when appropriate;

 - Interviewing director candidates and making recommendations to the Nominating and Corporate Governance Committee and the Board;